Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 6. Then double click on Install_Wan2GP_Torch_2.7.1+cu12.8.bat to start the installation.
 After installation is finished, slowly scroll back up to the top to make sure everything installed correctly.

 7. To launch Wan2GP you can use either the Launch_Wan2GP.bat in the current folder or the Desktop shortcut.

+### If this worked for you, Please give it a Star ⭐.
+Thank you.

+### If you have any problems with installation contact me Redtash1 at Discord Channel below but if it's with using or errors with Wan2GP after a successful installation, you can get Help from Deepbeepmeep or other Users from the official WanGP Discord: https://discord.gg/g7efUW9jGV

 ---

 These instructions below won't work for this version of Wan2GP, because this version uses python_embeded and not Conda or a venv.
-But you can try them if you want to do a manual install without using this Wan2GP Stand-alone version but you have to go to the original Wan2GP Repository and Git clone it from there because I have changed files in this version, so they are not the same files that you would need for the manual installation.
+But you can try them if you want to do a manual install without using this Wan2GP Stand-alone version but you should go to the original Wan2GP Repository and Git clone it from there.

 For detailed installation instructions for different GPU generations:
 - **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for GTX 10XX to RTX 50XX